maticstric/vta-coding-challenge/README.md

 - Since I also wanted to deploy this project, I switched to using a remote database.
 I chose to use a MySQL Amazon RDS instance
 - After switching to a remote database, I realized the inserts and updates as I wrote them earlier were far too slow, taking almost 30 minutes to complete.
 After _a lot_ of optimization trial and error, I settled on a strategy outlined in [this Stack Overflow answer](https://stackoverflow.com/questions/41870323/sqlalchemy-bulk-update-strategies/41882026#41882026).
 This reduced the total time to insert and update down to only a few seconds at the cost of making the code slightly less readable.
 I remedied this with many comments
 - I then finally deployed this project using the serverless framework [here](https://a27y33tfw0.execute-api.us-east-1.amazonaws.com/real-time/trip-updates)
+- Lastly, I created a few unit tests in the `test_vta.py` file using the `unitttest` library